 Wave Tack: Starboard (from the right)

-Good months to visit Lake Volvi are May, June and July with thermal wind (Venturi effect) and best direction ENE, E, ESE.
+Best months to visit Lake Volvi are May, June and July, when ENE, E, ESE thermal wind (Venturi effect) blows.
 Average wind from 12-22 knots depends of the forecast.

 Depth: Average (deepens gently and incrementally)

 Volvi Lake is located in the Macedonian region of northern Greece.
 It is an outstanding connection to other regions of Greece, neighboring and distanced European countries.